(sponsored by the Courts & Public Safety Committee)

-Be it enacted by the Quorum Court of the County of Faulkner, State of Arkansas.
-An Ordinance to be entitled: An Ordinance relating to the regulation of dogs
+BE IT ENACTED, by the Quorum Court of the County of Faulkner, State of Arkansas; an Ordinance to be Entitled: AN EMERGENCY ORDINANCE CONCERNING FAULKNER COUNTY ANIMAL CONTROL

 Animal: Every vertebrate non-human species of animal, wild or domestic, male or female, including, but not limited to, dogs, cats, livestock and other mammals, birds, reptiles, amphibians and fish.